aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 Below we have also included a custom template for an egress security use case to show examples of custom suricata rules.

 ```
-# Custom default block rules
+# This is a "Strict rule ordering" egress security template meant only for the egress use case.
+These rules would need to be adjusted to accommodate any other use cases.
+Use this ruleset with "Strict" rule ordering firewall policy and no default block action, as this template includes custom default block rules at the end that block everything not explicently allowed.
-# Use these with strict rule ordering and INSTEAD of "Drop All" or "Drop Established" default actions to support TLS Kyber connections
+# This template will not work well with the "Drop All" or "Drop Established" default firewall policy actions.
-# Make sure the $HOME_NET variable is set correctly at the firewall policy
+# Make sure the $HOME_NET variable is set correctly (do this at the firewall policy level so all Rule Groups inherit it)

-# Make sure the firewall's stateless default action is set to forward fragmented packets to stateful rules groups
-#
+# Silently allow TCP 3-way handshake to be setup by $HOME_NET clients
-# These two rules go at the very top of the ruleset and allow L7 to be inspected
+# Do not move this section, it's important that this be at the top of the entire firewall ruleset to reduce rule conflicts
-pass tcp $HOME_NET any -> any any (flow:not_established, to_server; sid:999990;)
+pass tcp $HOME_NET any -> any any (flow:not_established, to_server; sid:202501021;)
-# Uncomment this rule if the firewall is going to be used for allowing ingress traffic
-# pass tcp any any -> $HOME_NET any (flow:not_established, to_server; sid:999998;)
+pass tcp any any -> $HOME_NET any (flow:not_established, to_client; sid:202501022;)

-# Silently allow TCP RST and FIN out
-# TCP RST and FIN are trusted so it's safe to allow them out.
-This rule helps reduce noise in the logs.
-pass tcp $HOME_NET any -> any any (msg:"pass rule do not log"; flags:R,F; flow:to_server; sid:202501054;)

-# Silently allow/ignore inspection of bogon traffic
-# This traffic should not normally hit the Network Firewall, but we have seen cases where this is a misconfigruation that causes it to
-pass ip $HOME_NET any -> 169.254.0.0/16 any (flow:to_server; sid:202501067;)

-# Turn on JA3/S hash logging for all other tls alert rules (like sid:999991)
+# Silently turn on JA3/S hash logging for all other tls alert rules (like sid:999991)
 alert tls $HOME_NET any -> any any (ja3.hash; content:!"xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"; noalert; flow:to_server; sid:202501024;)
 alert tls any any -> $HOME_NET any (ja3s.hash; content:!"xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"; noalert; flow:to_client; sid:202501025;)

 # Direct to IP connections
 reject http $HOME_NET any -> any any (http.host; content:"."; pcre:"/^(?:[0-9]{1,3}\.){3}[0-9]{1,3}$/"; msg:"HTTP direct to IP via http host header (common malware download technique)"; flow:to_server; sid:202501026;)
 reject tls $HOME_NET any -> any any (tls.sni; content:"."; pcre:"/^(?:[0-9]{1,3}\.){3}[0-9]{1,3}$/"; msg:"TLS direct to IP via TLS SNI (common malware download technique)"; flow:to_server; sid:202501027;)
+# JA4 No SNI Reject
+reject tls $HOME_NET any -> any any (ja4.hash; content:"_"; startswith; content:!"d"; offset:3; depth:1; msg:"JA4 No SNI Reject"; sid:1297713;)

 # Block higher risk Geoip
 drop ip $HOME_NET any -> any any (msg:"Egress traffic to RU IP"; geoip:dst,RU; metadata:geo RU; flow:to_server; sid:202501028;)